…by Jonas E. Alexis and Gerard Menuhin

 Humphrey Burton, “Lady Menuhin: Gifted dancer who complemented the life of her brilliant husband,” Guardian, February 7, 2003.

 Gerard Menuhin, Tell the Truth and Shame the Devil (Washington: The Barnes Review, 2015), 39.

 Tim Cole, Selling the Holocaust: From Auschwitz to Schindler, How History is Bought, Packaged and Sold (New York: Routledge, 2000), 1.

-Posted by Jonas E. Alexis on April 24, 2017, With 2842 Reads Filed under Art, Books, & Entertainment, Humor, Investigations, Life.
+Posted by Jonas E. Alexis on April 24, 2017, With 2928 Reads Filed under Art, Books, & Entertainment, Humor, Investigations, Life.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.